Zhenye-Na/blog/_posts/2018-09-07-build-neural-network-with-mnist-from-scratch.md

 ### Neural Network

-Then we'll define our key functions.
+Then let's define our key functions.

 #### Sigmoid